-- SupportXA??? indicates whether the JMS provider supports XA or not. - DeliveryType ??? indicates whether an MDB should use a ConnectionConsumer or Consumer.receive() when consuming messages. - ProviderIntegrationMode ??? indicates what mode of integration is required.
+- SupportXA indicates whether the JMS provider supports XA or not. - DeliveryType indicates whether an MDB should use a ConnectionConsumer or Consumer.receive() when consuming messages. - ProviderIntegrationMode indicates what mode of integration is required.
 The available integration modes are jndi and javabean.
 Some JMS providers support only one integration mode while others may offer the choice of both - If jndi is specified, then the resource adapter will obtain JMS connection factories and destinations from the JMS provider's JNDI repository. - If javabean is specified then the resource adapter will obtain JMS connection factories and destinations by instantiating the appropriate classes directly.

 Which option is specified determines which other properties need to be set.

-To Deploy and Configure Generic MSRA
+To Deploy and Configure GenericJMSRA

-Before deploying GenericJMSRA, JMS client libraries must be made available to GlassFish Server.
+Before deploying GenericJMSRA, JMS client libraries must be made available to Eclipse GlassFish.
 For some JMS providers, client libraries might also include native libraries.
-In such cases, these native libraries must be made available to any GlassFish Server JVMs.
+In such cases, these native libraries must be made available to any Eclipse GlassFish JVMs.

 - 1. Download the genericra.rar archive. - 2.
 Deploy GenericJMSRA the same way you would deploy a connector module.

-See "Deploying a Connector Module" in GlassFish Server Open Source Edition Application Deployment Guide. - 3.
-Configure the resource adapter's properties.
-See GenericJMSRA Configuration Properties. - 4.
-Create a connector connection pool.
-See To Create a Connector Connection Pool. - 5.
-Create a connector resource.
-See To Create a Connector Resource. - 6.
-Create an administered object resource.
-See To Create an Administered Object.
+See "Deploying a Connector Module" in Eclipse GlassFish Application Deployment Guide.

+3. Configure the resource adapter's properties.

+See GenericJMSRA Configuration Properties.

+4. Create a connector connection pool.

+See To Create a Connector Connection Pool.

+5. Create a connector resource.

+See To Create a Connector Resource.

+6. Create an administered object resource.